Submission Guidelines for Young Children

 After the article has been reviewed, the authors will be notified of its status.
 After receipt of this notification, the author may submit another article.
 Thus, only one article per author can be under initial consideration and review at a time.

 Initial reading.
 Given the volume of articles we receive, not all articles can be sent out for review nor can we provide individual feedback on articles that are not reviewed.
 The editor in chief determines whether articles will go out for review.
 There are a number of reasons why articles are not sent out for review.
 Sometimes articles do not meet basic guidelines for content, writing style, length, or format.
 At times, the journal has a backlog of articles or has recently published an article on the same topic.
 In some cases we receive a number of proposals for a cluster that address the same topic and age group.
-The editor in chief might recommend revising an article before it is considered for review by consulting editors.
+The editor in chief might recommend revising an article before it is reviewed by consulting editors.

 12 to 16 weeks after receipt